zigbeer/zcl-packet/README.md

 <a name="Overview"></a>
 ## 1. Overview

-**zcl-packet** is a framer/parser of **Z**igbee **C**luster **L**ibrary raw packets on node.js.
-It is aims to help you in building and parsing zcl command packet
+The **zcl-packet** is the packet builder and parser for ZigBee Alliance *ZIGBEE CLUSTER LIBRARY SPECIFICATION* commands.

 <br />

 <a name="ZCL"></a>
-### 1.1 Zigbee Cluster Library
+### 1.1 ZigBee Cluster Library

-The **Z**igBee **C**luster **L**ibrary (ZCL) is defined by the ZigBee Alliance which is a set of clusters and cross-cluster commands used in the public profiles to speed the development and standardization of the public profiles.
+The ZCL is a set of clusters and cross-cluster commands used in the public profiles defined by the ZigBee Alliance to speed the development and standardization of the public profiles.

-If you are making a public profile device, such as a power meter intended to be compatible with the Automatic Metering profile, or a thermostat intended to be compatible with the Home Automation or Commercial Building Automation Profile, then the ZCL is required.
-That's what public profiles are all about: interoperability.

-// pic
+A *Cluster* is a related collection of *Commands* and *Attributes*, which together define an interface to specific functionality. *Commands* are actions the cluster must perform. *Attributes* are data items or states defined within a cluster.

+* **ZCL Foundation**: Each attribute of clusters may be read from, written to, and reported over-the-air with standard, cross-cluster ZCL commands.
+These cross-cluster commands are called the *ZCL foundation* which is work across any cluster in the ZCL.

-(1) ZCL Functional: The ZigBee Cluster Library is organized into functional domains, such as General, Closures, HVAC, and Lighting.
+* **ZCL Functional**: The ZCL is divided into a number of functional domains, such as General, Closures, HVAC, and Lighting.
 Clusters from these functional domains are used in the ZigBee Public Profiles to produce descriptions of devices.
-Each functional domain has many clusters, and each cluster is a related collection of commands and attributes.
-ZCL Functional command is generally referred to the command of clusters.

-(2) ZCL Foundation: Each attribute of clusters may be read from, written to, and reported over-the-air with standard, cross-cluster ZCL commands.
-These cross-cluster commands are called the ZCL foundation which is work across any cluster in the ZCL.
-Only those endpoints that support the ZigBee Cluster Library support the ZCL foundation commands.

-//ZCL Foundation: Each attribute of clusters may be read from, written to, and reported over-the-air with standard, cross-cluster ZCL commands.
-These cross-cluster commands are called the ZCL foundation which is work across any cluster in the ZCL.
-Only those endpoints that support the ZigBee Cluster Library support the ZCL foundation commands.
+Each functional domain define its own specialized clusters.
+These specific clusters commands are called the *ZCL functional*.

 <br />